Google Chrome is not just the world’s most popular browser but also one of the most versatile — as this tip on how to save tabs in Chrome shows.

 You can right-click on the bookmarks bar saved tabs folder to instantly open all bookmarks inside the folder in the current window, a new window, or a new incognito window:

-The downside to using the built-in option is that you don’t get any advanced features, like being able to copy all of the links in bulk to paste as a citation or reference in an essay or research note.
+The downside to using the built-in option is that it’s pretty frill-free; there are no advanced features, like being able to copy all of the links in bulk to paste as a citation in an essay or research note somewhere else.

-If you need advanced tab saving features, such as being able to export saved tabs as a list for use elsewhere, there are a couple of Chrome extensions on the Chrome Web Store that allow you to do this (and more).
+So if you do need advanced tab saving features, such as being able to export saved tabs as a list for use elsewhere, there are a couple of Chrome extensions on the Chrome Web Store that allow you to do this (and more).

 My top pick is Tabs Saver: